-At this age, kids start to identify food colors, name fruits and vegetables, and count.
+At this age, kids start to count, identify food colors, and name fruits and vegetables.
 They can begin to prepare foods by helping with basic tasks.
-Washing fresh produce, mixing simple ingredients in a salad, or using a plastic knife to chop soft fruits or vegetables are all fun activities they can partake in.
+Washing fresh produce, mixing simple ingredients in a salad, or using a plastic knife to chop soft fruits or vegetables are all fun activities.
 Kids can also help set the table, set timers, and help with kitchen clean-up.

 6 – 7 years old

 Fine motor skills are becoming more developed.
 Kids can help with more complex tasks and use more kitchen tools.
 Try letting them peel vegetables with a peeler, crack eggs into a bowl, or use blunt scissors to chop fresh herbs.
 Stirring and mixing are other important tasks you can delegate since they are much less messy at this age!

 Kids naturally want to get messy!
 Let them pound meats with a tenderizer, peel fruits and vegetables, open packages with scissors or a can opener, and mix ingredients with their hands.